TayAki79/Survey-Form-Certification-Project/README.md

 My Learnings:

 Choosing both attributes selected and disabled at the same time for an option element inside a select element makes the first option not clickable but it still appears inside the selection window

+Adding a Comment in an html-file using VSCode you can use the Keyboard-Shortcut cmd+K and then cmd+C